Honor the Transition: The Importance of Loving, Honoring and Supporting Your Tansgender Loved One

 There is a message in *Coming Out*

-A few years ago he participated in a local special feature interview called, Trans* in Montana, highlighting the unique challenges and issues affecting transgender individuals.
-Nash revealed painfully personal details about the challenges he faced coming into himself as well as the importance of family support. *Coming Out* in this way (or any way), is an incredibly courageous and momentous achievement on the path to transitioning.
-In my humble opinion, it is one of the greatest moments of truth and a fearless leap of faith.
+A few years ago he participated in a local special feature interview Trans* in Montana, highlighting the unique challenges and issues affecting transgender individuals.
+Nash revealed painfully personal details about the challenges he faced coming into himself and talked about the importance of family support. *Coming Out* in this way (or any way), is extraordinarily courageous and a momentous achievement on the path to transitioning.
+It is a profound moment of truth and vulnerability.

-The message it sends is, “this is who I am, I love and honor myself enough to share myself with you and hope that you will do the same”.
+The message it sends is, “this is who I am, I love and honor myself enough to share myself with you and trust that you will do the same”.

-Despite Nash's local yet largely public disclosure, the heart of his message, sadly, was lost on some.
+Despite Nash's public disclosure, the heart of his message was, sadly, lost on some.

 You will never get that moment back.